AI Ad Creative Tutorial: Hooks, Headlines, Variants at Scale

 • Have one paragraph of clear positioning: who it’s for, what it does, what changes for them, what they pay.
 Without this, hooks come out generic.

-• Pull 3-5 winning competitor ads (Meta Ad Library is free).
+• Pull 3–5 winning competitor ads (the Meta Ad Library is free and public).
 Paste them into the prompt as “voice and angles already in market — do not repeat.”

 Step by step

-1. Define the brief: product, audience persona, ad placement (Meta feed / Reels / TikTok native / Google Search), the one metric you’ll judge by (CTR, CPC, signup rate).
+1. Define the brief: product, audience persona, ad placement (Meta feed / Reels / TikTok In-Feed / Google Search), and the one metric you’ll judge by (link CTR, CPC, signup rate).

-3. Pick the top 3 hooks by gut + the test “would I stop scrolling for this?”
+3. Pick the top 3 hooks by gut plus the test “would I stop scrolling for this?”

 4. For each chosen hook, generate primary text in 3 lengths: 15 words, 50 words, 90 words.
-Different placements reward different lengths.
+Different placements reward different lengths (Reels rewards short; feed tolerates long).

-6. Launch 9 variants (3 hooks x 3 visuals) with the same audience and budget.
-Let it run 48-72 hours.
-Kill anything below threshold; scale anything 1.5x above your account average.
+6. Launch 9 variants (3 hooks × 3 visuals) as separate ads inside one ad set — not one dynamic-creative ad.
+Same audience and budget.
+Let it run 48–72 hours.
+Kill anything below threshold; scale anything 1.5× above your account average.

 First-run exercise